Lindsay System Chanter : Information

 By December 2014, the version 1.0 Beta chanter had been distributed to backer-testers, following which version 2.0 was resolved by November 2015.

 A professional video, "Chanter 2" was released on YouTube, Facebook and Instagram in December 2017 to coincide with a feature on the project that ran in the January 2018 edition of "Piping Today", the magazine of The National Piping Centre.
-The video shows some of the range and potential of the chanter.
+The video shows some of the range and potential of the chanter, and can be viewed below.

 The main features of the design of the Lindsay System Chanter are ;